Why Study Spanish?

 Note: Students who entered Salem State prior to 2013 and who were enrolled in the BA in Spanish can complete their degree using the flowsheet of the year they started the major, or they can opt to switch into the new BA in world languages and cultures.
 If you are a current BA in Spanish student and are interested in switching to one of the new major concentrations, please see the department chairperson.

-The Spanish concentrations at Salem State University also prepare those successfully completing baccalaureate degree requirements to enter graduate degree programs in bilingual education, English as a second language, and our own Master of Arts in Teaching Spanish.
+The Spanish concentrations at Salem State also prepare those successfully completing baccalaureate degree requirements to enter graduate degree programs in bilingual education, English as a second language, and our own Master of Arts in Teaching Spanish.

 As part of the major, study abroad is strongly encouraged, and students are helped and guided every step of the way.
 A student may participate in the department's month-long summer program in Oviedo, Spain, or some other month-semester-, or year-long programs available in many different Spanish-speaking countries.
 Extra financial aid is available for study abroad.